 Our staff is supported by the church, through The Learning Center Board of Directors.
 This Board is chosen to assist in decisions on school issues, and to provide liaison with the church.
 The Board and staff meet regularly.
 If you ever need to speak to a Board member, please let the director know so that a meeting can be arranged.

 Parents are responsible for their child’s arrival to and departure from his/her class.
 If someone other than the regular parent is to pick up the child, the school must be notified ahead of time.
 This is done for the safety of each child.

-Our day will begin promptly at 8:30 a.m.
+Our day will begin at 8:30 a.m.
 Our day is over at 12:00 p.m.
 Please be on time to deliver and receive your child.
 EARLY ARRIVAL SHOULD BE ARRANGED IN ADVANCE.
-A FEE WILL BE ASSESSED FOR THIS SERVICE $5.00/morning.
-A LATE CHARGE WILL BE APPLIED AT $5.00 FOR EACH 5 MINUTES.
+A LATE CHARGE WILL BE APPLIED AFTER 15 MINUTES.

 Our school requires that each student be properly immunized according to the state guidelines.
 We need a copy of you’re child’s shot record for our records.
 Please check with the local health department or your pediatrician for this information.

 No medication is administered during the school hours without written parental consent.
 If a situation arises that requires medical attention, you will be contacted immediately.

 Children should NOT be sent to school with contagious rashes, fever, diarrhea, vomiting, earache, chronic cough, sore throat or non-clear mucus congestion.
 If a child has any of the above symptoms at school, the parents will be notified to pick their child up from the school.

 Children MUST BE FEVER FREE and DIARRHEA FREE for a full 24 HOUR PERIOD before returning to school.
 Please make sure to ask your doctor when your child should be able to return to school.